ssd2192/CodeShareXamarinAndroid/README.md

 </table>

 # CodeShare
-CodeShare is an android appliation used to share the Code, Project, Snippets, Project Documentation, Screenshots, etc. with other users.
+CodeShare is an android application used to share the Code, Project, Snippets, Project Documentation, Screenshots, etc. with other users.

 ## Prerequisites
 #### Mac